Kellogg Arena: History

 Kellogg Arena was built in 1980.
 It seats 4,675 for basketball games, 4,859 for ice shows, 4,433 for the circus, 1,500 for theatrical shows and concerts, 6,200 for end-stage concerts and 6,500 for center-stage concerts.

 The arena, with a ceiling height of 35 feet to low steel and 47' high steel, is also a convention center, with 30360 sqft of total space, with 22000 sqft on the arena floor.
 There is a hospitality room holding up to 65 people and there are five dressing rooms and seven concession stands as well as a production office.

-It is home to the Battle Creek Cereal Killers Roller Derby League, Battle Creek Flight basketball team, as well as the former home for the Battle Creek Crunch, of the Great Lakes Indoor Football League.
+It is home to the Battle Creek Cereal Killers Roller Derby League, Battle Creek Flight basketball team, as well as the former home for the Battle Creek Crunch of the Great Lakes Indoor Football League.
+It is the current home of the Battle Creek Smoke of the Great Lakes Arena Football league.
+It is also used for All Elite Wrestling, as WWE has an exclusivity contract with Wings Event Center in nearby Kalamazoo.

 Notable events

+The arena hosted the 1997 Winter Cup, which was the first edition of USA Gymnastics' annual Winter Cup event.
+One of the two yearly selections for the United States men's national artistic gymnastics team happens directly following this competition.

-On December 18, 2019, President Donald Trump held a rally at Kellogg Arena.
+On December 18, 2019, Donald Trump held a rally at Kellogg Arena, on the same day he was impeached by the House.

-On September 30, 2023, professional wrestling superstar and local legend Rob Van Dam will be headlining the Battle In The Creek 3 at Kellogg Arena.
+On September 30, 2023, professional wrestling superstar and local legend Rob Van Dam headlined the Battle In The Creek 3 at Kellogg Arena.